 The Police Constable Degree Apprenticeship (PCDA) route into policing enables you to receive practical on-the-job learning alongside academic theory and knowledge while earning a salary of £21,402 (increasing to a minimum of £26,371 after three years).
 Starting salaries are reviewed annually.
 You will be a police officer from your first day on the job but will be required to successfully complete the course to be confirmed in the role.

 The PCDA covers areas that are critical to effective policing in the 21st century, such as evidence-based policing, supporting vulnerable people, dealing with cybercrime and crime prevention.

-- There are no direct fees paid by the apprentice as the programme is supported through West Yorkshire Police apprenticeship levy
+- There are no direct paid by the apprentice as the programme is fully funded by the West Yorkshire Police apprenticeship levy

 - Successful apprentices will gain a degree in Professional Policing Practice

 - Your time will be spent across a combination of sites including Leeds Trinity University campus, West Yorkshire Police Training Centre at Carr Gate in Wakefield, and within the local policing Districts of West Yorkshire – Bradford, Calderdale, Kirklees, Leeds or Wakefield.
 This will also be supported by online delivery.